mubarak-bunza/mubarak-bunza/README.md

 - ⚡ Fun fact: ...
 -->

-I am Mubarak 👨🏾‍, a committed Software Engineer 💻.
+I am Mubarak 👨🏾‍, a committed DevOps Engineer 💻.

 ## About me

 - ✨ I'm in ♡ with anything tech
-- 📚 I’m currently learning DevOps
+- 📚 I’m currently focusing on DevOps
 - 🎮 I love playing video games
 - 🥋 I am a Taekwondo practitioner 😊
 - 👯 I’m looking to collaborate on outstanding project ideas